 Prerequisites

 A file gateway is created, and a cache disk is attached to it.
-For more information, see Manage file gateways and Attach a cache disk.
+For more information, see Manage file gateways and Add a cache.

 An OSS bucket is created.
 For more information, see Get started by using the OSS console.